mgmedick/SpeedRunCharts/README.md

 - Use vanilla javascript.
   - Be sure your js is cross browser compatible with latest mainstream browsers (chromium, firefox, safari).
   - No need for backwards compaitibility with old browsers (especially IE 11 and below).
-- Put all clientside logic in Vue.js.
+- Put clientside logic in Vue.js.
-  - I'd like to eventually switch to Vue Router and have the server just be ajax endpoints (no cshtml pages).
+  - I'd like to eventually switch to Vue Router and have the server just be ajax endpoints (no cshtml pages, all vue pages).
+  - For now cshtml pages should mainly be a shell containing vue compoenents (just need the pages for MVC routing).

 ## Stack: